ammarhakim/gkyl-doc/source/dev/grhd-eigensystem.rst

 assumed throughout, and the Latin indices :math:`i, j, k, l` range over the spatial coordinate directions :math:`\left\lbrace 1, \dots 3 \right\rbrace` only.

+See also :ref:`this note <devBlackHoleSpacetimes>` on Gkeyll's handling of general black hole spacetimes and the Kerr-Schild coordinate system, and :ref:`this note <devGRHDPrimitive>` on Gkeyll's "robustified" conservative to primitive variable reconstruction algorithm for both special and general relativity.

 Eigenvalues
 -----------